spham395/05-Python-Programming/chapter4/list-comprehension.md

 # List Comprehension

 This section is going to go over a bit more list comprehension.
-Analyze the following code snippets... do not copy the code and run it.
-Try to figure out what the code does to the lists.
+Analyze the following code snippets... they all do the same exact thing but in different ways.

 **Example 1:**